Sarah Lacy: Chairman Mom

 Lacy co-founded Chairman Mom, a subscription-based question-and-answer forum targeted at working mothers, in April 2018.

+Best Bookstore

+Lacy is a co-founder, with her domestic partner Paul Carr, of The Best Bookstore, which has two locations in Palm Springs (opened 2022) and San Francisco's Union Square (opened 2025).
+Lacy and Carr say they think of the bookstore like a startup and hope to grow it into a large national chain.

 Recognition

 In 2012, Forbes named Lacy one of the top 20 most influential businesswomen in the world.